I’ve got a Facebook friend who’s battling cancer right now. She’s a real fighter, and her tenacity is an inspiration to me.

-However, it’s not greed or the ruthless pursuit of wealth that Christianity would point to that’s evil, but the basic desire for anything more in this life that’s the culprit in Buddhism.
-Consequently, any desire to better one’s circumstances or hope for progress is a foe to be snuffed out in the very heart of the Buddhist.
+However, Buddhism is not talking about greed or the ruthless pursuit of wealth that Christianity would point to as evil.
+Their evil is the basic desire for anything more in this life.
+Consequently, any desire to better one’s circumstances is a foe to be snuffed out.

-Without renouncing possessions and desire, you never get to the place of “mindfulness”.
+In fact, without renouncing possessions and desire, Buddhism says you’ll never truly get to the place of “mindfulness”.

 The tough thing about Buddha’s teachings is that we’re not completely sure what they were.
 There are huge discrepancies between his biographers, and the earliest copies of his writings are from 400 years after his death.
 That allows much time for embellishment and editing.
 Not a really firm foundation on which to base your eternity, is it?